 Most schools calculate GPA on a 0.0-4.0 scale.
 Each of your letter grades (or percentage grades, depending on the school) receives a numeric equivalent.
 The average of those equivalencies becomes your cumulative GPA.

 The following chart shows how letter and percentage grades correspond to a 4.0 GPA scale.

 Source: College Board

-Although designed to offer a clear indication of academic skill, GPA applications vary based on the school and situation.
 What's considered a good GPA in high school might translate to lackluster performance in college.
-Even within a university, GPA expectations can differ by major or department.
+Even within a university, GPA expectations can vary by major and department.

-When it comes to determining a good (i.e., above-average) GPA, here is a useful trick: Ask yourself what GPA you would want on your transcript to gain admission to a competitive school, or what GPA you would you be willing to report on your resume after college graduation.
-Unless you're in a notoriously difficult discipline, like engineering, anything below a 3.5 is less likely to be regarded positively by admissions officers and potential employers.
+When it comes to determining a good GPA, here's a useful trick: Ask yourself what GPA you'd be willing to report on your resume after college graduation.
+Unless you're in a notoriously difficult major, anything below a 3.5 is less likely to be regarded positively by potential employers.

-Finally, a good GPA in college can be defined in terms of honors designations, which vary somewhat by institution.
-Most commonly, students graduate cum laude (Latin for "with praise") when they earn a 3.5-3.7 GPA, magna cum laude ("with great praise") when they earn a 3.7-3.9 GPA, and summa cum laude ("with highest praise") when they earn a 3.9+ GPA.
+A good GPA in college can also be defined more broadly in terms of honors designations.
+Most commonly, students graduate cum laude (Latin for "with praise") when they earn a 3.5-3.7 GPA, magna cum laude ("with great praise") when they earn a 3.7-3.9 GPA, and summa cum laude ("with highest praise") when they earn a 3.9 GPA or higher.

 Does GPA Really Matter?